Facebook Pixel vs Google Analytics conversion tracking discrepancies can be confusing.

 There are three things to highlight with this trend:

 1. Direct response marketing will place more emphasis on building first party relationships with customers early on in the funnel.
 Capturing customer first-party data early on allows marketers to measure the efficiency of paid campaigns over time.
 Marketers will have to place an emphasis of building relationships that translate to healthy LTVs and LTV:CAC ratios.

 2. Last click measurement will make a comeback to determine campaign effectiveness.
 Last click attribution functions in a short window of time and won’t tell you the full story.
-However, measuring performance on a last click model allows you to optimize for each channel, campaign, audience and creative.
+However, measuring performance on a last click model allows you to optimize for each channel, campaign, audience, creative and placements.
 Leveraging UTMs and Google Analytics can be a great way to do this.